 The first list is sorted alphabetically according to the letters, the second list by the frequencies of the letters.
 Accordingly, the letters А, Н and І are the most frequent letters in the Belorussian language.

 Lists of Belorussian syllable frequencies can be found here.

 The list may only be used together with the internet adress sttmedia.com and the prior consent of Stefan Trost (contact).
-If you need additional lists, for example in a different sorting or on the basis of another source, we can provide this list for only five euros.
+If you need additional lists, for example in a different sorting or on the basis of another source, we can provide this list.
 Simply write to us.
 The price of this service depends on the effort required to create your desired list.

 The Belorussian Alphabet